finos/common-domain-model/README.rst

 * **Model definition**, which corresponds to the model as expressed in the Rosetta DSL syntax and contained into a set of *.rosetta* files.
 All model definitions are further detailed in the `Common Domain Model Section <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html>`_ of the documentation.
 * **Executable code distribution**, currently available in Java, Scala, TypeScript and DAML languages and automatically generated from the model definitions using the available Rosetta DSL code generators.
 Standard structured representations of the CDM's data model (such as JSON) are not currently provided.
 They only represent data but no executable logic and are therefore of limited scope and usefulness.
 * **Default implementation**, comprising manually-written code (in Java) which, combined with the auto-generated code, provides a complete implementation of the model.
-This hand-written code is distributed together with the CDM to facilitate adoption by firms, who can directly use the CDM distribution to set-up and test an implementation.
+This hand-written code is distributed together with the CDM to facilitate adoption by firms, which can directly use the CDM distribution to set-up and test an implementation.
 Such default implementation can either be used as such or be disabled or extended by industry participants in their implementation.
 An example of such is the *key* meta-data implementation used for cross-referencing: the default implementation uses the de-facto Java hash function, which firms may deem inappropriate and may replace by an alternative implementation.

 .. note:: While the Java executable code distribution is complete, i.e. it represents the entire CDM as defined in Rosetta (plus any associated default implementation), the other distributions only capture parts of the model: for instance, only data types but not functions in the Scala and TypeScript distributions.